 “This is just sick,” says de Cuba.
 “I mean you can’t tell if this character is a man or a woman.
 I mean Che Lo looks like a woman, but with the beard, I mean it’s just all really in bad taste.
 ‘Che Lo’ is a new low.”

-A lawyer for Jennifer Lopez says the actress/singer/dancer/spokesmodel/subsidiary of AOL Time Warner plans to sue the advertising firm for posterior copyright infringement.
+A lawyer for Jennifer Lopez says the actress/singer/dancer/spokesmodel plans to sue the advertising firm for posterior copyright infringement.